scalableinternetservices/ucsb_website/index.md

 The goal of the course project is to gain hands-on experience in building and deploying a scalable web service on the Internet.
-Students will do this using the latest web technologies in order to learn how to tackle scalability and fault-tolerance concerns.
-Projects will be conducted in agile teams, and students will build their own scalable, redundant web site using fundamental web technologies and the [Ruby on Rails](http://rubyonrails.org/) framework.
+Students will do this using some of the latest web technologies in order to learn how to tackle scalability and fault-tolerance concerns.
+Projects will be conducted in agile teams of no more than four students, and team will build their own scalable web site using fundamental web technologies and the [Ruby on Rails](http://rubyonrails.org/) framework.

 Project-centric lab will meet every Wednesday from 5:00pm to 6:30pm in Phelps 3525.